 It's so nice to hear your voice again.

-Hey, I want to tell you something.
+Hey, I want to tell you something personally.

 I was listening to the impeachment the other day, just here in my home, and I just was feeling the heaviness and the bruising that this whole debacle has laid on our country.

-And I remember something that um Vice President Pence's assistant had told us recently at the White House.
+And I remember something that Vice President Pence's assistant had told us recently at the White House.

-She just said we need encouragement.
+She just said, we need encouragement.

 And I thought of you.